Norway – part of Scandinavia, known for the Vikings, nature & oil production.

 Combo Plans – Lycamobile Norway

-The Combo Plans are, as the name implies, combo bundles with data (without 5G NR access @ max.
-16 Mbps), minutes & SMS.
+The Combo Plans are combo bundles with data (with 5G NR access), minutes & SMS.

 The following Combo Plans are available, which can be activated by dialing the Activation Code: